How to help a friend or family member quit smoking

 If they are having success, make sure to praise their efforts and treat them to something special.
 If they're not doing so well, try to avoid nagging or lecturing them as it will only make them feel worse.
-Advise them to take one day at a time and to reward themselves regularly throughout the process of giving up.
+Advise them to take one day at a time and to reward themselves regularly throughout the process.

 Help them make an exercise plan exercise

 Encourage them to exercise regularly – this is a great way of dealing with withdrawal symptoms, and will help them feel better in general.
-You could also exercise together to keep each other motivated and get fit.
+You could also exercise together to keep each other motivated.

 Make plans with them

-Plan to do something nice with your friend at the end of each week with them as a reward for their hard work.
+Plan to do something nice with your friend at the end of each week as a reward for their hard work.

 Be prepared for some serious mood swings.
-Your friend or family member may take their frustration out on you, but the key is to be patient and realise that it's not personal but is their withdrawal symptoms talking.
+Your friend or family member will be experiencing intense nicotine withdrawals that will effect their mood and mental health.
+Let them know this is normal and will pass.
+The key is to be patient and realise that their mood is not personal.

 Remind them of the benefits of quitting